Secchi93/PyDebrisFlow2D/README.md

 ## Citation

-Citation metadata are provided in `CITATION.cff`.

 When using PyDebrisFlow2D in scientific work:

 1. cite the exact software release used in the analysis;
 2. archive the associated configuration and input data when possible;
 3. cite the related peer-reviewed scientific article when available.

-Keep the version and release date in `CITATION.cff` synchronized with the version exposed by `pydebrisflow.__version__` before publishing a new release.

 ## License